Use Google Forms to Make a Pivot Chart

 - On the Start tab, click Use row 1 as header to add labels to the legend.
 Click Insert.

-- Click on the chart and drag it beside the pivot table.
+- Drag the chart beside the pivot table.

-- Click on Chart title.
+- Select the Chart title.
 Type Comparison of X by Y. Press ENTER.

 - Click on the Left vertical axis title.
 Type Description.
 Press ENTER.

 - Click on the Horizontal axis title.
 Type Number of People.
 Press ENTER.